 - Pets should not be left in vehicles, even in mild temperatures: Animals kept inside a vehicle in warm or hot temperatures are susceptible to heatstroke.
 According to the American Veterinary Medical Association (AVMA), the interior of a vehicle can reach 89 degrees in just 10 minutes when the temperature outside is just 70 degrees.
 At 80 degrees outside, a vehicle’s interior can reach 99 degrees in that time.
 Temperatures will continue to rise inside a vehicle, and the AVMA states that cracking windows does little to help.
 Call 911, or Delaware Animal Services at 302-255-4646 immediately, if you see a pet left unattended in a vehicle.

 - Animals should have access to shade and water when outside: The best place for pets in hot temperatures is inside the home.
 If a pet must be outside in the heat, make sure the animal has a shady area and fresh water to help stay cool.
 The interiors of cat and dog houses can get very hot in summer months and, therefore, do not provide adequate shade.
+Per Senate Bill 139, dog owners are prohibited from leaving their dog outside and unattended for longer than 15 minutes during hazardous weather advisories or when hazardous weather conditions pose a serious risk to the health and safety of the dog.

 - Practice caution when walking dogs in the heat: The best time of day to walk dogs in summer months is in the early morning or late evening when the sun’s heat is not as intense.
 A simple touch of the hand to any surface where a walk is planned will tell if it’s too hot for a dog.
 If it’s too hot for a human hand, it’s too hot for a dog’s paws.